 We left Little Corn on a Thursday morning, caught the passenger ferry to Bluefields, and made our way to Managua.
-From here, we went direct to Ometepe, without stopping in Rivas.
+From here, we went directly to Ometepe, without stopping in Rivas.

 We’ve put together a simple step-by-step-guide to show you exactly how we did it, and even though we were exhausted after the 28 hour jaunt, it was yet another thrilling adventure.
 Besides, Ometepe was worth it.

 Throughout your time on Little Corn, you will see at least two cargo ships docked, particularly from Tuesday to Thursday.
 If so, there is no harm asking if it’s possible to pay for a ride back to El Rama or at the very least, El Bluff.
 In fact the cargo ship may come in a little cheaper than the Rio Escondido.
 However after some research and asking the locals; this method is faster and more reliable.